nhanohlone/TwoAlgs/README.md

 # TwoAlgs
-MAPLE files for the sine and cosine function approximation by Le Phuong Quan anh Thai Anh Nhan.
-This is an offical supplement to the paper: ``Applying Computer Algebra Systems in Approximating the Trigonometric Functions''
+This repository is the MAPLE source code for the sine and cosine function approximations by Le Phuong Quan anh Thai Anh Nhan.
+This is an offical supplement to the paper: ``Applying Computer Algebra Systems in Approximating the Trigonometric Functions''.